-SW Floating position

-The multifunctional lever is locked in this position.
+- SW Floating position The multifunctional lever is locked in this position.
 The floating position is provided for planing operations (removing subsoil).
-In this switch position, the work unit is lowered by its own weight, and can be freely operated by external parties.
+In this switch position, the work unit is lowered by its own weight, and can be freely operated by external parties. - S Lowering The boom is lowered in this position. - The boom is held in position. - H Lifting

-S Lowering

-The boom is lowered in this position.
-If the engine is switched off, you can lower the boom in this position.

-0 Paused
+Paused